horselord-joe-8053/ultra-fru-genai-analytics/README_RUN.md

 # ☸️ 5.
 Kubernetes / EKS Deployment (Option B)

-If the interviewer or your environment pushes for Kubernetes, you can deploy FRU to **EKS**.
+If your environment requires Kubernetes, you can deploy FRU to **EKS**.
 The building blocks:

 - EKS cluster